siddou/siddou.github.io/_posts/2019-03-15-aws-developer-notes.md

 # Ecs (Amazon Elastic Container Service)
 - Highly scalable, high-performance container orchestration service that supports Docker containers and allows you to easily run and scale containerized applications

+# Step Functions
+- Great way to visualize your serverless application.
+- Step Functions automatically triggers and tracks each step.
+- Step Functions logs the state of each step so if something goes wrong you can track what went wring and where.
+- With IAM roles for Amazon ECS tasks, you can specify an IAM role that can be used by the containers in a task